aerospike/act/README.md

 ### Running the ACT Certification Process
 ---------------------

+To certify your drive(s), first determine what certification test you will run, as described above in **Recommended Process for Certifying a Drive with ACT** or **How to Certify a Drive(s) with Higher Loads**.

-To run ACT, you must perform these steps:
+For each certification test with ACT, you must perform the following steps:

 1. Prepare the storage device(s) using actprep.
 2. Create the config file for your test.